wanyuac/PAMmaker/README.md

-# PAMmaker: pipelines creating allelic presence-absence matrices from SRST2 results
+# PAMmaker: creating allelic presence-absence matrices from results of gene detection

 **Table of Contents**